BDC Hamburger Icon

 What are the best payment facilitators for NFC mobile payments?

 Payment facilitators such as PayPal Zettle and Square allow you to accept multiple types of NFC mobile payments.
-Here are some details to mull over while considering these options:
+Here’s what you should know about these top options:

-• Square allows you to accept Apple Pay and Google Pay with its Square Reader for contactless and chip mobile reader and the Square Register POS system.
-If you want to use your own iPad with Square’s POS software, you can buy a stand and connect your Square Reader for an integrated solution.
+• Square: Square lets businesses accept Apple Pay and Google Wallet using the Square Reader for contactless and chip payments and the Square Register POS system.
+If you prefer to use your own iPad with Square’s POS software, you can purchase a Square Stand and connect it to the Square Reader for a fully integrated solution.

 Did you find this content helpful?